riyaagrahari/IaC-Azure-using-Pulumi/Create-Vnet/README.md

-# Pulumi-js Code to Create Virtual Network with Multiple Subnets
+# Create Virtual Network with Multiple Subnets using Pulumi-js
 This script creates a Virtual Network with three subnets in Microsoft Azure.

 For default values , you may refer to [`index.js`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-Vnet/index.js) file.
 Variables are declared and initialized with default values.